 Tip #1 - Patching Ceiling Cracks

 Numerous ceiling cracks can be caused by studs or joists that have shifted over time.
-For widespread damage, remove all the damaged drywall and add supportive studs that run perpendicular to the wooden supports that arealready there.
+For widespread damage, remove all the damaged drywall and add support pieces that run perpendicular to the wooden joists that are already there.
 For single cracks, gently knock away any loose drywall with your fingers.

-Thin out drywall compound by adding water and filling in the crack with a drywall knife.
+Thin out the drywall compound by adding water and filling in the crack with a drywall knife.
 Add a piece of fiberglass mesh drywall tape the length of the crack.
-Allow to dry 24 hours.
+Allow drying 24 hours.
 Add 2 more coats of drywall compound.
-Allow it o dry completely between coats.
+Allow it to dry completely between coats.
 Sand lightly before priming and painting.

 Tip #2 - Fixing Ceiling Sags from Water Damage

 In bathrooms or other moisture-rich areas, water damage may cause your ceiling to sag.
 You can reattach the sagging drywall to its seam with screws, especially if the water damage is relatively new.
 If you can reach the other side of the ceiling through your attic, check to see if any insulation or other material has fallen onto the sagging drywall before screwing it back in place.